 - What can I do to help my baby's skin heal?

-- What diaper ointments or creams would you recommend for my baby?
+- What diaper ointments, pastes, creams or lotions would you recommend for my baby?

-- When should I use an ointment instead of a cream, and vice versa?
+- When should I use an ointment or paste instead of a cream or lotion?

-- Are there any products or ingredients that I should avoid using with my baby?
+- What products or ingredients should I avoid using with my baby?

-- Should I avoid exposing my baby to any foods, either through breast milk or through my baby's diet?
+- Should I avoid exposing my baby to certain foods, either through breast milk or through my baby's diet?

 - How soon do you expect my baby's symptoms to improve?